-Note: As of June 30, 2023.
+Note: As of September 30, 2023.
 AUM amounts include funds managed by Ivy Hill Asset Management, LP., a wholly owned portfolio company of Ares Capital Corporation and registered investment adviser.
 Past performance is not indicative of future results.

-- 1. As of July 24, 2023. - 2.
+- 1. As of October 26, 2023. - 2.
 New Delhi office is operated by a third party with whom Ares Asia maintains an ongoing relationship relating to the sourcing, acquisition and/or management of investments. - 3.
-AUM managed by Ares Insurance Solutions excludes assets which are sub-advised by other Ares' investment groups or invested in Ares funds and investment vehicles.
+APAC Private Equity not included in AUM amounts as of September 30, 2023 given the acquisition closed on October 2, 2023. - 4.
+AUM managed by Ares Insurance Solutions excludes assets which are sub-advised by other Ares' investment groups or invested in Ares funds and investment vehicles. - 5.
+AUM includes Ares Acquisition Corporation ("AAC") and Ares Acquisition Corporation II ("AACT").